scale-tone/scale-tone.github.io/index.md

 ## Konstantin Lepeshenkov's blog

-I'm currently acting as a Cloud Solution Architect @ Microsoft, and here are my personal thoughts 👇
+I'm a Principal Dev @ Microsoft, and here are my personal thoughts 👇

 {% for post in site.posts %}